 The main objective is to harvest at least three crops per year from every square foot of the cold houses; two harvests in the long Maine winter and at least one in the summer.
 To increase the farm’s effectiveness during these unforgiving winter months, he strives to pick vegetables that have the greatest tolerance to cold temperatures, adheres to a strict schedule for planting and harvest and ensures vegetables are under constant cover when cold weather dictates.

 Surprisingly, the vast majority of the vegetables Coleman produces during the winter are grown in the cold houses that use no supplemental heat.

 During winter production, the farm sets a target of $5 saleable product per square foot for its 12,000 square feet of available greenhouse space.
 The cool house target is $10 saleable product per square foot.
 (By comparison, large, heated commercial flower-growing greenhouses yield about $15 per square foot but have much higher energy costs.)
 The unheated greenhouses produce three crops per year.
 Being slightly warmer, cool houses can accommodate six crops per year.
 This detailed tracking system allows the farm to determine which vegetables return the greatest economic value.
 Combining the field and greenhouse crops, the gross income is $80,000 per acre per year.

-The findings have been documented in Coleman’s books, which include “The New Organic Grower,” “Four Season Harvest” and “The Winter Harvest Handbook.”
+The findings have been documented in Coleman’s books, which include “The New Organic Grower,” “Four Season Harvest,” and “The Winter Harvest Handbook.”

-As winter producing farms become more prevalent, national security increases, local jobs are created, taxes can go down, and money that used to go out of the local area to pay for food and fuel remains in the local community.
+As winter producing farms become more prevalent, national security increases, local jobs are created, taxes can go down, and money that used to go out of the local area to pay for food and fuel remains within the local community.